-- 1 To determine if trees or other types of vegetation are roosts they will be monitored overnight (including dusk and dawn) between September and April using an ABM and hand held monitoring or several ABMs for a minimum of three nights; - - 2 Survey results will only be considered valid for nights when the following conditions are met: - a.
+- 1 To determine if trees or other types of vegetation are roosts they will be monitored overnight (including dusk and dawn) between September and April using an ABM and hand held monitoring for a minimum of three nights; - 2 Survey results will only be considered valid for nights when the following conditions are met: - a.
 Temperature does not drop below 10 °C during the first four hours after sunset; - b.
-Rrelative humidity does not drop below 70% during the first four hours after sunset; and - - c.
-No more than 2.5 mm precipitation occurs within the first two hours after sunset.- - 3 Monitoring during a full moon will be avoided;- - 4 The ABM(s) will_be placed so that detection of bats is likely if they are using the potential roosts. - 5 ABM data will_be analysed to indicate the potential for roosts.roost trees.
-It is should be noted that based on the current understanding of bat calls near roosts, it is possible that roosts will not be detected.
-In these cases, the criteria outlined in section 5.767.98 will_be followed; and - - 6 In the event ABM data and/or observations indicate bat roosting before the three_night monitoring duration has been completed no further monitoring is necessary and the vegetation used for roosting may not be removed until deemed clear of bat(s).
+Relative humidity does not drop below 70% during the first four hours after sunset; and - c.
+No more than 2.5 mm precipitation occurs within the first two hours after sunset. - 3 Monitoring during a full moon will be avoided; - 4 The ABM(s) will be placed so that detection of bats is likely if they are using the roost. - 5 ABM data will be analysed to indicate the potential roost trees.
+It is noted that based on the current understanding of bat calls near roosts, it is possible that roosts will not be detected.
+In these cases, the criteria outlined in section 5.7.9 will be followed; and - 6 In the event ABM data and/or observations indicate bat roosting before the three night monitoring duration has been completed no further monitoring is necessary and the vegetation used for roosting may not be removed until deemed clear of bat(s).

-4.5.85.7.9 DH.4.2.2 Visual
+5.7.9 DH.4.2.2 Visual

 Each tree or vegetation with features that make it a potential roost may be inspected to confirm the site as a roost.
-This may be subsequent or prior to ABM monitoring depending on the method of roost confirmation chosen and is at the discretion of the SBE.
+This may be subsequent or prior to ABM monitoring depending on the method of roost confirmation chosen and at the discretion of the SBE.